-Crypto wallet vs exchange are significant terms in the world of crypto.
+Crypto wallet and exchange are significant terms in the world of crypto.
 The meaning of both terms is different.
-Crypto Wallet is software, i.e., generally used to store, send and receive cryptocurrency.
-Whereas, an exchange is a website that provides users with the facility of buying and selling Crypto Coins.
+A crypto wallet is a software, i.e., generally used to store, send and receive cryptocurrency.
+Whereas, an exchange is a website that provides users with the facility of buying and selling crypto coins.

 Exchanges and cryptocurrency wallets are two crucial tools that enable the smooth operation of this revolutionary digital sector.
 Since many wallets and exchanges are run by the same organizations, there is usually a misconception regarding their distinctions.
 These terms are significant, and learning about them will be beneficial to understand crypto.
 Before differentiating between Crypto exchange and crypto wallet, let us discuss them individually.

 Understanding Crypto Wallets

 What crypto wallets are and how they work